11/7/2024

 Operator

 Thank you.
-Ladies and gentlemen, if you'd like to ask a question, please press star one on your telephone keypad.
-That's star one on your telephone keypad.
-To withdraw your question, star followed by two and please do also remember to unmute your microphone when it's your turn to speak.
+Ladies and gentlemen, if you'd like to ask a question, please press star 1 on your telephone keypad.
+That's star 1 on your telephone keypad.
+To withdraw your questions, star followed by two.
+And please do also remember to unmute your microphone when it's your turn to speak.
 Our first question comes from Neil Dingman from Truist.
 Neil, your line is now open.

 speaker